Skip to main content

 Biography

-Thomas earned his Bachelor of Science from the University of Indianapolis and his doctorate from Syracuse University.
-Subsequently, he completed his postdoctoral work in the laboratories of Sidney Hecht, where he earned a fellowship through the American Cancer Society.
+Thomas earned his B.S. from the University of Indianapolis and his Ph.D. from Syracuse University.
+He completed postdoctoral work in the laboratories of Sidney Hecht at the University of Virginia, where he earned a fellowship through the American Cancer Society.

 Research Topics

-Thomas uses high-throughput technologies to make novel discoveries at the interface of chemistry and biology.
-His interests include the production of novel screening libraries, the development of biologically active small molecules, the association of phenotype to pharmacology, the phenotypic screening of mechanistically annotated small molecule libraries, the development of novel drug combinations, and the progression of agents into advanced preclinical and clinical studies.
+Thomas uses high-throughput screening tools to make discoveries at the interface of chemistry and biology.
+His interests include the developing new screening libraries, biologically active small molecules, and drug combinations.
+He also is interested in the association of phenotype to pharmacology, the phenotypic screening of mechanistically annotated small molecule libraries, and the progression of agents into advanced preclinical and clinical studies.